SirJson/dirs-ext-rs/README.md

 ## Features

-**If you want to compute the location of cache, config or data directories for your own application or project, use `ProjectDirs` of the [directories](https://github.com/soc/directories-rs) project instead.**

 | Function name    | Value on Linux/Redox                                                                             | Value on Windows                  | Value on macOS                              |
 | ---------------- | ------------------------------------------------------------------------------------------------ | --------------------------------- | ------------------------------------------- |